Disability Support Services

-Grievances based on discrimination, accommodation issues and/or denial of services based on disability are to be filed initially with the Coordinator of Disability Services at A215 in the Galehouse building.
-If this action does not result in resolution of the problems within the standards of CFCC's policies and procedures and/or the standards of the class/curriculum, then students may appeal decisions under the guidelines of the General Grievance Procedures outlined in the Student Catalog/Handbook.
+Grievances based on discrimination, accommodation issues and/or denial of services based on disability are to be filed initially with the Coordinator of Disability Services at U-218 in the Union Station Building.
+If this action does not result in resolution of the problems within the standards of CFCC’s policies and procedures and/or the standards of the class/curriculum, then students may appeal decisions under the guidelines of the General Grievance Procedures outlined in the Student Catalog/Handbook.

 Students with a history of seizures should register with DSS and provide medical documentation to ensure appropriate protocol is followed in the event of a seizure.

 In the event of fire or other physical threat, students with ambulatory disabilities are to go with or without assistance to the nearest stairwell area.
 Faculty and staff will assist with evacuation management efforts until such time as the Wilmington Police and Fire Departments arrive on scene to assist in student evacuation from the building.
 Elevators are not to be used for evacuation by any persons.
 Emergency evacuation devices for non-ambulatory persons are located at the upper levels of the stairs in the “N” and “L” buildings, and the Student Development office in the McKeithan Center.

 There are three Teletypewriters for deaf students available in the following locations:

 “L” Bldg.
 2nd floor (Learning Resource Center) 910-362-7284

 North Campus: McKeithan Center (Learning Resource Center) 910-362-7551